MicrosoftDocs/visualstudio-docs/docs/debugger/get-started-debugging-multithreaded-apps.md

     In this example, from left to right we get this information:

     - The Main thread (left side) has stopped on `Thread.Start` (the stop point is indicated by the thread marker icon ![Thread Marker](../debugger/media/dbg-thread-marker.png "ThreadMarker")).
-    - Two threads have entered the `ServerClass.InstanceMethod`, one of which shows the current debugger context (yellow arrow), while the other has stopped in `Thread.Sleep`.
+    - Two threads have entered the `ServerClass.InstanceMethod`, one of which shows the next statement to execute (yellow arrow), while the other thread has stopped in `Thread.Sleep`.
     - A new thread (on the right) is also starting (stopped on `ThreadHelper.ThreadStart`).

 2. Right-click entries in the **Parallel Stacks** window to see the available options on the shortcut menu.